 The “Boston Americans” emblem was created in 1901 when the team was just beginning its journey in baseball.
 This was when baseball was actively developing and becoming a popular sport in the United States.
 The logo’s simple and refined design reflected the spirit of the time and suited the new yet uncomplicated standards of sports graphics.

 The logo symbolizes the team’s initial phase of existence.
-Using Old English font emphasizes respect for baseball’s traditions and historical roots.
+Using an Old English font emphasizes respect for baseball’s traditions and historical roots.
 The letters “B” and “A” represent the abbreviation of the team’s name, “Boston Americans.”

 Blue symbolizes trust, loyalty, and stability.
 It is also associated with the American flag, underscoring the team’s patriotic spirit and commitment to national values.